-In preparing the consolidated financial statements, significant judgments were made by management in applying the Group's accounting policies and the key sources of estimation uncertainty were impacted by the potential impacts of the current economic volatility in determination of the reported amounts of the Group's financial and non-financial assets and these are considered to represent management's best assessment based on available or observable information.
+In preparing the consolidated financial statements, significant judgments were made by management in applying the Group's accounting policies and these are considered to represent management's best assessment based on available or observable information.
 Markets however remain volatile and the recorded amounts remain sensitive to market fluctuations.